appsquickly/XcodeEditor/README.md

 # Compatibility

-Xcode-editor has been tested on Xcode 4+.
+* Xcode-editor has been tested on Xcode 4+.
 It should also work on earlier versions of Xcode.
 The AppCode IDE from JetBrains is not yet supported.
+* It uses ARC and weak references so requires iOS 5.0 or OSX 10.7 64 bit.

+# Who's using it?

+* <a href="www.expanz.com">expanz</a>.
+A RAD framework that enables .NET developers in producing cross-platform and cloud apps. www.expanz.com
+* <a href="www.lesspainful.com">Less Painful</a> Automated functional testing for mobile applications.
+* <a href="www.levelhelper.org">Level Helper</a>A RAD framework for developing 2D games on iOS & Android.

 # Authors